ClickHouse/ClickHouse/website/blog/en/2021/clickhouse-v21.12-released.md

 **How does this help you?**

-It allows to avoid preprocessing step for your reports.
+It allows to avoid postprocessing step for your reports.

 ## Add Support For "Identifier" Table and Database Query Parameters